-Amy Scheuren (President), is a graduate of St. Joseph’s University, a Jesuit university in Philadelphia and received a Masters of Social Service and a Masters of Law and Social Policy from Bryn Mawr College in 2005.
-She first studied Spanish and volunteered in Xela in 2005 as part of El Centro de Estudios de Español Pop Wuj’s Social Work Program.
+Amy Scheuren (Treasurer), is a graduate of St. Joseph’s University, a Jesuit university in Philadelphia and received a Masters of Social Service and a Masters of Law and Social Policy from Bryn Mawr College in 2005.
+She first studied Spanish and volunteered in Xela in 2005 as part of Pop Wuj’s Social Work Program.
 Following several years of volunteer trips to Xela to work as the Guarderia/Family Support Center Coordinator, Amy served as the Pop Wuj coordinator from 2012 to 2016.
-As the coordinator, Amy was able to continue volunteering in the various community development projects of Asociación Pop Wuj.
 Amy has been a board member of Foundation Todos Juntos since 2006.

 Catherine Cairns, is a public health professional who has served in infectious disease programs and as Chief of Staff for the Boston Public Health Commission.
 She has also worked to enhance public health policies and programs across the United States through work at the Association of State and Territorial Health Officials and as a consultant with Hager Health.
 She received her MPH from Tufts University School of Medicine.
 Catherine was introduced to the clinic and community in Xela, Guatemala as a volunteer on a Timmy Foundation medical brigade.
 She was honored to join the board of Foundation Todos Juntos in February 2020.